thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 the designer.

-Force-Deflection relationships:
-Take a look at the force-deflection diagram in the section titled FORCE-DEFLECTION DIAGRAMS.
+**Force-Deflection relationships:**
+Each of the spring type specific sections presents a FORCE-DEFLECTION DIAGRAM.
 Most of a spring design problem can be stated in terms of those diagrams.
 New users need to understand the diagram and understand the names that ODOP:Spring uses in order to specify a design problem.

 The vertical axis in each diagram is force.
 The horizontal axis is